FredKSchott/snowpack/www/extend.md

 ### Overview

-Snowpack uses [ESM-HMR](https://github.com/pikapkg/esm-hot-module-replacement-spec), a standard HMR API for ESM-based dev environments.
+Snowpack implements [ESM-HMR](https://github.com/pikapkg/esm-hot-module-replacement-spec), a standard HMR API for ESM-based dev environments.
 In fact, we created it!
 Any HMR integration built for ESM-HMR will run on Snowpack.

 Most Snowpack users will never have to interact with the HMR API directly (via `import.meta.hot`).
-But, plugin authors may want to add HMR support for certain files automatically.
-If that's you, check out [the ESM-HMR spec](https://github.com/pikapkg/esm-hot-module-replacement-spec) to learn more.
+Instead, plugin authors can create plugins to add automatic HMR support (like [Prefresh](https://github.com/JoviDeCroock/prefresh) from Preact) to users projects.

+Check out [the full ESM-HMR spec](https://github.com/pikapkg/esm-hot-module-replacement-spec) to learn more.

 ### Example